 A. It’s true that deductibles and out-of-pocket maximums on Bronze plans are quite high.
 In 2021, the maximum out-of-pocket (OOP) allowed on any plan is $8,550 for a single person.
 And Bronze plans tend to have out-of-pocket limits at or nearly at this limit.

-But there’s another subsidy – in addition to the premium tax credit subsidy – that you should know about.
+But there’s another subsidy – in addition to the premium tax credit subsidy – that you should know about (and premium tax credits are larger than usual in 2021 and 2022, thanks to the American Rescue Plan).
 It’s called the cost-sharing subsidy, or cost-sharing reduction.
-As long as your income (ACA-specific modified adjusted gross income) doesn’t exceed 250 percent of the poverty level, you’re eligible for cost-sharing subsidies.
+As long as your income (ACA-specific modified adjusted gross income) doesn’t exceed 250% of the poverty level, you’re eligible for cost-sharing subsidies.
 These subsidies are automatically included in your plan if your income makes you eligible, as long as you buy a Silver plan.
 Unlike premium subsidies (which can be used on any Bronze, Silver, Gold, or Platinum plan) cost-sharing subsidies are only available on Silver plans.

 Cost-sharing subsidies do two things.
 They reduce the copays, deductibles, and coinsurance so that you pay less each time you use your coverage.
 And they also reduce the maximum out-of-pocket on your plan, so that you pay less overall if you end up needing a lot of medical care throughout the year.